-I get emails and messages all the time from amateur photographers wanting to get better.
-Some are looking to start their own business and just want advice.
-Others are looking for camera and gear recommendations.
-This article will seek to answer questions on what to do if you’re starting out in photography, and how to get better.
+I get quite a few emails and messages from amateur photographers wanting to get better.
+Jumping into the world of photography can be overwhelming to say the least, and there are a lot of decisions to make.
+This article will seek to answer some of the questions on what to do when starting out in photography, and how to get better.

 1) Decide If You Want To Go Pro

 Not everyone should pursue photography as a profession.
-The word amateur carries this weird taboo about it, and people think it means unskilled or incompetent.
-The definition of amateur is simply, “a person who engages in a pursuit on an unpaid basis.”
-There are plenty of amateur photographers out there as good (if not better) than I am.
+The word “amateur” has become taboo for some reason, and people think it means “unskilled or incompetent.”
+The definition of amateur is actually, “A person who engages in a pursuit on an unpaid basis.”
+There are plenty of amateur photographers out there as good (or better) than I am.
 They simply have other full time jobs to pay the bills each month.
 Being a pro doesn’t mean you’re any better of a photographer than the next guy, it simply (and only) means that you draw a paycheck for what you do.
 Becoming a pro is a long and bumpy road, and one that I’m still on.
-It’s up to me to go out and find clients, and to market, and to make sure there is money each month to pay the mortgage and what not.
-It’s incredibly stressful at times, and sometimes I have doubts creep in.
+It’s up to me to go out and find clients, to market and to make sure there is money each month to provide for my family.
+It can be stressful at times, and some days I have doubts creep in.
 For this reason alone, a career in photography will not suit everyone.
+Some people just aren’t built for it.
 Some people would rather have a guaranteed paycheck each month as long as they do their job.
-There is absolutely nothing wrong with that!
-When you’re an amateur, you do photography simply and purely for the love of the craft, and that’s a beautiful thing!
-When you go pro, a certain aspect of photography becomes a business, it has to.
-I spend about 80% of my time marketing my business, and only about 20% of my time shooting.
-That is what it takes to have a shot at making it in this over competitive, over saturated market.
+There is nothing wrong with that!
+When you’re an amateur, you do photography simply and purely for the love of the craft, and that’s a beautiful thing.
+When you go pro, a large percentage of your photography becomes a business; it has to.
+I spend about 80% of my time marketing my business, and only about 20% of my time shooting (if that).
+That is what it takes to have a shot at making it in this competitive, over-saturated market.
 On top of that, with the ever falling prices and ever increasing technology of digital cameras, everyone out there thinks they are a photographer.
 This only makes it harder to convince people they need (and they DO) to hire someone who knows their stuff.
-The up side to this is that I get to do what I love for a living.
-I get paid for doing something I already like doing!
+The up side to this is that I get to do what I love for a living; I get paid for doing something I already like doing!
 I get to be my own boss, make my own rules, manage my own time.
 I can work in the morning if I want to, or work at night.
 Although most days it’s both :-).

 2) Network With Other Photographers